canonical/ubuntu-security-documentation/docs/security-features/platform-protections/cpu.rst

     dmesg | grep "kvm: disabled by bios"

-On Ubuntu 9.10 Karmic Koala and later, you can check if your hardware is expected to have VT available by running the following command from the ``qemu-kvm`` package:
+You can check if your hardware is expected to have VT available by running the following command from the ``qemu-kvm`` package:

 .. code-block:: shell